Revealed Preferences of One-Sided Matching: Rationalizability

-The result also solves the analogous problem for two-sided matching in the strict core.
+Another related question is: what is the minimum number of agent types necessary to rationalize an allocation?
+That is, suppose we are free to choose agent types.
+What is the minimum preference type heterogeneity required to put $\mu$ in the core?
+This question is sensible, since allowing every individual to be his own type always rationalizes an allocation. \begin{cor} Consider $\mathcal{G}^{big}$ constructed from $\mu$, and decompose this into SCCs, $\{S_{1},...,S_{M}\}$.
+Let $\alpha_{m}$ be the number of distinct house types in $SCC_{m}$.
+The minimum number of types necessary to construct $\succsim$ such that $\mu\in core(\succsim)$ is $\alpha=\min\{\alpha_{1},...,\alpha_{m}\}$. \end{cor} \begin{proof} In light of Theorem \ref{thm:Main}, individuals in the same $SCC_{m}$ who receive different house types must not be the same agent type.
+There is no other restriction on agent types. \end{proof} The result also solves the analogous problem for two-sided matching in the strict core.
 That is, it solves a strict core analogue of \citet{ELSY13} with non-transferable utility.
 There are types of men and women, and each type has a strict preference over potential partner types.
 Here, an agent's endowment is him- or her- self.
 An easy way to see this in the ``only if'' direction is to let agents' endowments be themselves and apply Corollary \ref{cor:equals}.
 In this model, agents of the same type always have the same endowment.
-Then ``equal treatment'' means it is necessary for all agents of the same type must be assigned the same type of partner.
+Then ``equal treatment'' means it is all agents of the same type must be assigned the same type of partner.
 To see this is also sufficient, we can let all agents' first preference be their assigned partner.
+These teases out a larger idea -- two-sided matching can be seen as one-sided matching where trading cycles must be size 2.